terjedsaetervik/terjedsaetervik/README.md

 - 👋 Hi, I’m @terjedsaetervik, living in Oslo, Norway
-- 🌱 I’m still learning Git Python Flask SQLite Bootstrap - and now Replit and gunicorn
+- 🌱 I’m still learning Git Python Flask SQLite Bootstrap - and now Replit, Render and gunicorn

 <!---
 terjedsaetervik/terjedsaetervik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.